 For more information about your rights under the General Data Protection Regulations, go to the website of the Information Commissioner’s Office at www.ico.org.uk

-Shooting Star Chase is not a “public authority” as defined under the Freedom of Information Act and we will therefore not respond to requests for information made under this Act; using the funds generously donated to us by supporters for such activities is not in accordance with our charitable purposes.
+Shooting Star Chase is not a “public authority” as defined under the Freedom of Information Act and we will therefore not respond to requests for information made under this Act.

 Making a complaint